Not long ago, taking a nap at work probably would’ve gotten you fired.

 - Strike a pose.
-We don’t recommend going full-on downward facing dog in your work duds (unless you work in a yoga studio, in which case, lucky you!).
+We don’t recommend going full-on stretching in your work clothes.
 But taking a five-minute stretch break can be both energizing and uplifting.
-For a quick boost, try office-friendly moves like chair pose or a quick standing forward bend.
+For a quick boost, try office-friendly moves like chair stretch or a quick standing forward bend.

 - Take a whiff.
 Energizing scents like lemon, rosemary, and peppermint leave you stimulated, focused, and alert, helping you power through the task at hand.
 Display a small bouquet of the fresh herbs on your desk, or keep a bottle of lemon essential oil stashed in your drawer.
 Even without the midday nap, you’ll feel like the Energizer Bunny.
 Well, maybe!